 There are many reasons you should consider SEO if you’re writing online.
 For example, in June last year, Google processed 13.46 million search queries in the U.S., accounting for over 61% of desktop queries.

 In addition, online search usage accounts for 30% of web traffic globally.
 That’s a lot of people.
 If you’re following SEO best practices, you increase the odds of capturing a piece of that.

 Still not convinced?

 I am stating the obvious, but it’s worth saying.
 You don’t need to pay for search engine optimization.
-So, there’s a significant cost benefit for those starting with no money.
-And, assuming it stays relevant, this traffic compounds over time.
+So, there’s a significant cost benefit for those without

 Takeaway: Free organic traffic that increases year after year.